Thomas1430352/Thran-World-Game/README.md

 # Thran-World-Game
-This is a developmental game based off the youtube tutorial.
-It will be updated as I go as I learn more concepts about pygames and coding!
+# This is a developmental game based on my games library.
+# It uses image files and CVS files and is hosted locally for unit modeling and map as well.
+# A simple game with different weapons and different abilities.